loofsan/ClassGenerator/README.md

 # ClassGenerator
-Generates the best class for each subject in skyline suited to the student
+Generates the best class for each course in skyline, cañada, csm suited to the student

+- Built using Java and a Maven system